Monday, 24 June 2013

 Jordan and Turkey also appeared in another recent report by the Washington Post citing US officials said that CIA is preparing to deliver arms to rebel groups in Syria through its bases in these two countries.

-“The bases are expected to begin conveying limited shipments of weapons and ammunition within weeks,”
+“The bases are expected to begin conveying limited shipments of weapons and ammunition within weeks,”the report read.

 “We have relationships today in Syria that we didn’t have six months ago,” the WP quoted Benjamin J. Rhodes, Obama’s deputy national security adviser, as saying.